-In every video lesson, there is a mini-quizz after the lesson.
+In every video lesson, there is a mini-quiz after the lesson.
 Longer practice tests with sample GED questions are also available.

 Each of our lessons includes an informative video designed to break down the subject matter and explain it in easy-to-understand terms and concepts.

 These high-quality videos are clear, concise, geared toward adult learners, and extremely helpful for mastering the subject matter.

 One particularly important aspect of these videos is that written transcripts of the lessons are also included.